Best Debate Topics for Students To Explore Today is the day you...

 User Experience and Interface

-When it comes to user-friendly interface, Grammarly and Turnitin both have different circumstances.
+When it comes to user-friendly interfaces, Grammarly and Turnitin both have different circumstances.

 Grammarly: